dotnetCarpenter/npm-detectionizr/README.md

 detectionizr
 ============

 Detect npm modules and system libraries with the same ease as Modernizr.
-Never has feature detection in Node.js been so easy!

 ## Getting Started
 Install the module with: `npm install detectionizr`